UhhhAaron/SaladBind/README.md

 ### Miner Setup Guide

 If you don't know what miner, algorithm or pool to pick, we have a [handy guide](MINERS.md).

+## Command line arguments

+SaladBind offers some command line arguments.

+- `-d` for dumping debug data
+- `-l` for starting mining with the latest settings

 ## Compiling